Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Overview" />
 ## Overview ##

-This Hands-On Lab is based on MVC (Model View Controller) Music Store, a tutorial application that introduces and explains step-by-step how to use ASP.NET MVC and Visual Studio 11.
+This Hands-On Lab is based on MVC (Model View Controller) Music Store, a tutorial application that introduces and explains step-by-step how to use ASP.NET MVC and Visual Studio.
 Throughout the lab you will learn the simplicity, yet power of using these technologies together.
 You will start with a simple application and will build it until you have a fully functional MVC Web Application.

 This Lab will work with ASP.NET MVC 4.